chandler767/PubNub-UV-Index-Monitor/README.md

 <img align="right" src="https://uvindex.chandlermayo.com/pics/sensor/IMG-6992.JPG" height="250">

-The UV index sensor reads the current UV index levels one per minute and publishes the values to PubNub when the value changes and at least once every 10 minutes.
+The UV index sensor reads the current UV index levels once per minute and publishes the values to PubNub when the value changes and at least once every 10 minutes.

 1. Connect the positive pin of the UV sensor to a 3.3v pin on your development board and connect the ground pin of the UV sensor to a ground pin on your development board.
 Connect the output of the UV sensor to the analog input on your development board (A0).